swanhtet01/InsightFactory/README.md

 - `config/` — Configuration files

 ## Usage
 1. Copy `.env.example` to `.env` and fill in any API keys (OpenAI, Gemini, GitHub) and `GOOGLE_DRIVE_FOLDER_IDS` (comma-separated list of folder IDs).
+Optionally map friendly plant names via `GOOGLE_DRIVE_FOLDER_ALIASES` using `folder-id=Label` pairs.
 2. Download Google API credentials and save as `credentials.json` (not tracked; see `credentials_sample.json` for format).
 3. Run the full pipeline once: `python -m helpers.pipeline_runner <path> [<path> ...]` where each path can be a file or a directory; directories are scanned recursively.
 The Drive watcher can also trigger it automatically.
 4. Start the Drive watcher: `python helpers/drive_watcher.py` (runs continuously and computes KPIs, claim metrics, and document extracts for all configured folders)
 5. Run the app: `streamlit run app.py`
 6. Visit the **📊 Operations Command Center** page to review run cadence, trend charts, and AI-driven action plans across plants.
 A new Files Profiled metric highlights ingestion health.
 7. Open the **📁 Pipeline Summary** page to inspect the latest KPI, claim, document, and data intake metrics alongside integration telemetry.
-8. Use the **Data Intake** tab inside the Pipeline Summary to explore file profiling, detected granularities, run duration, and generated report artifacts.
+8. Use the **Data Intake** tab inside the Pipeline Summary to explore file profiling, detected granularities, per-source coverage, run duration, and generated report artifacts.
 9. All analytics are auto-updated from your Drive folders with results stored in `reports/` (JSON, HTML, CSV history, document extracts).

 ## Dashboards